N123p/AWS_grocery_app/README.md

 This project is part of the Cloud Track in our Software Engineering bootcamp at Masterschool.
 The application was originally developed by Alejandro Román, our Track Mentor (A big Thanks to him!).
 Our task was to design and deploy its AWS infrastructure step by step, implementing each component individually.

+GroceryMate is an application developed as part of the Masterschools program by Alejandro Roman Ibanez.
+It is a modern, full-featured e-commerce platform designed for seamless online grocery shopping.
+It provides an intuitive user interface and a secure backend, allowing users to browse products, manage their shopping basket, and complete purchases efficiently.

+GroceryMate is a modern, full-featured e-commerce platform designed for seamless online grocery shopping.
+It provides an intuitive user interface and a secure backend, allowing users to browse products, manage their shopping basket, and complete purchases efficiently.

  ### 🌐 AWS Services Used:
 - 🖥️ **EC2 Instance**: Deployed virtual servers to run the application.